TheFrozenFire/sslcheck-pow/README.md

   the scan was)
 * A score on the scale of 0-100, defined by their own metrics

-The payload could also include additions (akin to TLS extensions themselves) such as the IP addresses that were audited, certificate hostnames that were valid, and perhaps some sort of fingerprint to be used later to determine whether the scanned TLS configuration matches what the client eventually
+The payload could also include additions (akin to OCSP extensions) such as the IP addresses that were audited, certificate hostnames that were valid, and perhaps some sort of fingerprint to be used later to determine whether the scanned TLS configuration matches what the client eventually